oscarvargash/CFP_Mapping/README.md

 Sys.which("make")
 install.packages("terra", type = "source")
 ```
-### This should have updated your "terra" packages
+This should have updated your "terra" packages, which we can check by loading the packages
-To check this run
 ```
 library(CoordinateCleaner)
 ```
 The package should be updated and no error message should appear

-## Load species table csv from WD folder, and assign as 'data'
+### Load species table csv from WD folder, and assign as 'data'
 Now we need to download our list of species.
 [Species List Download](https://www.dropbox.com/scl/fi/m5rx2jjprixvcd8fjhgez/CFP_Online.xlsx?dl=0&rlkey=ypeezprkxn4cgdzmvhrlrpcy4)